AliRezaJoodi/Electronics_Modules/_Guide to Create Files.md

 - Null

 v1.0:
-- Included schematic and PCB layout.
+- Included schematic and PCB layout
 - Last opened with Altium Designer Version 15.0.15
 - Last opened with Proteus 8 Professional v8.13 SP0
-- Used of SMD components.
+- Used of SMD components
-- Used of THD components.
+- Used of THD components
-- Not tested.
+- Not tested
 - Used successfully
-- Made and tested successfully.
+- Made and tested successfully
-- It's **Best Version**.
+- It's **Best Version**
 ```
 ## Simulate
 It's a folder and will be included simulator file.
 We should create a file inside this folder.
 Included: